7690 words, novelette, REPRINT

 I’m going to sign off now.
 I want to spend my last moments remembering my freestyle climb up those twenty kilometers of sheer ice in Prospero Chasma.
 I want to remember how at the end I stood tired and alone at the top of a world-cleaving fault left over from a shattering collision four billion years ago, with Uranus tilted at the horizon, half-full, serene and remote, and the infinite black, starry sky above.
 I felt so utterly insignificant then, and yet so happy, too, without a single regret for anything at all in my silly little life.

-First published in Asimov's Science Fiction, March 2006.
+Originally published in Asimov's Science Fiction, March 2006.